-Sword-fighting is not the focus of an Adventure Weekend, but it is part of it.
-That idea makes a lot of participants nervous, so we want to address a few concerns here:
+Sword-fighting is not the focus of an Adventure Weekend, but it's part of it.
+That makes some people nervous, so let's address a few concerns:

 "I'm afraid it'll hurt!" - It won't, honest.
 The swords are foam padding wrapped around a hollow plastic core, then covered with soft fabric.
 Getting hit with one feels like having a Nerf football thrown at you.

-"I just don't like it for moral reasons." - We understand.
-The mock fighting Otherworld participants do is defensive: it's about "this is something I do to protect myself and my group", not "this is something I do to get what I want."
+"I don't like it for moral reasons." - We get it.
+The mock fighting participants do is defensive: "this is something I do to protect myself and my group", not "this is something I do to get what I want."

 If people are nervous about combat, why do we do it?
 Because, plain and simple, nothing pulls a group together like making them physically responsible for each other.
 And because it's good and healthy to try new and scary-but-safe things.